Arunima22-code/NLP-Project/Report.md

    - **What**: We wrote the final output to `calls_dataset_cleaned.csv`.
    - **Why**: Re-saving ensures all processing steps are done once, and we can reuse the cleaned file without repeating the cleaning each time.

----

-In **simple terms**: these steps transform raw, messy text into a consistent format, remove duplicates, and prepare our labels properly.
-This makes the data **ready** for the **modeling** stages (classification, entity extraction, etc.) so the algorithms can learn patterns more effectively.

----

 ### Documentation for Step 4: Data Augmentation

----

 #### **What is Data Augmentation?**
 Data augmentation involves creating new, slightly modified versions of existing data to improve the diversity of the dataset.
 In this case, we applied augmentation techniques to text snippets in the dataset to handle potential class imbalances and enhance the performance of the machine learning model.